internet-equity/netrics/.github/ISSUE_TEMPLATE/general-feedback.md

 **Feedback**:

 [Provide a clear and concise description of your feedback.
-This can include suggestions, ideas, concerns, or any other input you have regarding the data.]
+This can include suggestions, ideas, concerns, or any other input you have regarding the software.]

 **Impact**:

-[Explain the potential impact or benefits of your feedback, whether it addresses a specific issue, improves usability, enhances performance, or contributes to the overall dataset.]
+[Explain the potential impact or benefits of your feedback, whether it addresses a specific issue, improves usability, enhances performance, or contributes to the overall software.]

 **Additional Information**: